 Eliminate all caffeine such as coffee based drinks, energy drinks, and dark chocolate.
 Get them to exercise regularly, which will also help them sleep better.

-7) Keep technology out of the bedroom
+7) Keep blue light out of the bedroom

 8) Keep phones out of the bedroom overnight